-$$Overlap(f_1, f_2) = \sum{s \in Nonfinancials} \min[\widehat{w}^{f_1, s}, \widehat{w}^{f_2, s}],$$
+$$\operatorname{Overlap}(f_1, f_2) = \sum{s \in \operatorname{Nonfinancials}} \min[\hat{w}^{f_1, s}, \hat{w}^{f_2, s}],$$ (21)

-Table 8 presents the distributions of the three portfolio overlap measures, sorted by percentiles.
+Table VIII presents the distributions of the three portfolio overlap measures, sorted by percentiles.
 All three overlap measures show considerable independence of stock picks across funds.
-The average overlap for the exposed fund pairs is 0.9%, compared to 1% for nonexposed fund pairs and 0.8% for the cross-group pairs.
+The average overlap for the exposed fund pairs is 0.9%, compared with 1% for nonexposed fund pairs and 0.8% for the cross-group pairs.
 Thus, the similarity in stock selections appears to be economically small for all three groups.
 In particular, any two funds differ, on average, in 99% of their stock picks.
 A relative difference in the overlap of stock picks by only 0.1% is therefore economically small.
 Such minimal difference in overlap greatly limits the scope for within group clustering on stocks with particular unobserved risk factors.

-Furthermore, the evidence on the full, long-run price reversal of exposed, nonfinancial stocks that we present in Figure 2 and Table 3 is another piece of evidence that the distressed equity funds on average did not pick a 'below average' portfolio of nonfinancial stocks.
+Furthermore, the evidence on the full, long-run price reversal of exposed, nonfinancial stocks that we present in Figure 2 and Table III is another piece of evidence that the distressed equity funds on average did not pick a "below average" portfolio of nonfinancial stocks.
 Therefore, the underperformance of exposed nonfinancial stocks during the crisis cannot be explained by the poor nonfinancial stock pick of their distressed fund owners.